 People with failing or missing teeth know the emotional pain that can come from smiling, a human act that should create happiness…but instead often causes shame and embarrassment.

-While there are various methods and treatments for really problematic teeth, implants can be the best solution for many patients.
+While there are various methods and treatments for really problematic teeth, oral implants can be the best solution for many patients.

 What Is A Dental Implant?